jthellin/SMAP_WEB/README.md

 # Site Mapper Web App
 ### Written By Jackson Thellin
 Generates interactive visual tree graphs using Burp Suite site maps.
-Users may make various edits to the graph and open it later using the smap file.
+Users may make various edits to the graph and open it later using a smap file.

 ## Installation
 Clone the github reopsitory